lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-06-08-vectorization.md

 \end{align}$$

 In our case, $I$ has rank 4 (not a matrix), but the same equivalence applies, as the matrix multiplication is a specific case of the tensor dot product.
-There are multiple ways to perform this operation in Tensorflow:
+There are multiple ways to perform this operation in TensorFlow:

 1. `y = tf.matmul(x, s)`: inner-product over the inner-most indices in the input tensors (last axis of `x` and antepenultimate axis of `s`).
 This assumes the other axes represent batch-like information, and generalizes the matrix-multiplication operation for all cases (the input is a matrix, batch of matrix or batch of sequence of matrix, ...).